tkillamsk/Obsidian-ocr/README.md

 # Description
 Simple script to OCR text on pics and put it to .md file in Obsidian vault.
-Supports russian hand written text
+Supports russian hand written text.
-To split notes from each othe use "#" sign.
-This will create a Task from note and add /n.

 After script processed all files it will ask to delete these files.